The Pan-STARRS1 Database and Data Products: PSPS

-{\em Introduction}: PSPS consists of 5 parts: the data transformation layer (DXLayer), the Object Database Manager (ODM), the Workflow Manager Database (WMD), the data retrieval layer (DRL), and the \PS\ Science Interface (PSI).
+The PSPS consists of several parts: the data transformation layer (DXLayer), the Object Database Manager (ODM), the Workflow Manager Database (WMD), and the data retrieval layer (DRL).
+The user accesses the data through the DRL, using either scripts, the STScI CasJobs interface, or if the user is a Pan-STARRS1 Consortium member, the Published Science Interface (PSI).
 The DXLayer polls the {\em IppToPsps} datastores for new batches and prepares them for loading.
 The ODM is the software that all loading nodes run to load, merge, copy and publish the PSPS databases.
 The WMD is the database containing all the logs about the PSPS databases.
 The DRL is the intermediate layer between the client and the PSPS database.
 The PSI is the web based interface for PS1 consortium members, for interacting with the DRL.
 Each of these components is described in more detail below, and a diagram of the process is shown in Fig~\ref{fig:odm_data_flow}